tony-aw/tinycodet/README.md

 When using RStudio, one can use `rstudioapi::getSourceEditorContext()$path`.

-Contrary to popular believe, do something like this:
+Contrary to popular believe, doing something like this:

 ``` r
 mydir <- rstudioapi::getSourceEditorContext()$path |> dirname()